bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

-# Legal Professional – Credential Documentation
+# Law Society of British Columbia - Legal Professional – Credential Documentation

 ## 1. About this Document

-This document describes the Legal Professional credential to help potential verifiers determine whether it is suitable for their needs.
+This document describes the Law Society of British Columbia's (LSBC) use of the Legal Professional credential to help potential verifiers determine whether it is suitable for their needs.
 The intended audience includes policy analysts, privacy specialists, solution architects, developers, and data architects.

 ### 1.1 Version History